devuri/rdx-release-deployer-action/example/action-staging-and-production.md

 ### Jobs
 1. **`release`**:
    - Generates a release using `release-please`.
+   - Exposes release outputs for downstream jobs.

 2. **`deploy-staging`**:
    - Deploys to the **Staging environment**.
    - Triggered only if a release is successfully created.
+   - Uses the default server-side build approach for efficiency.

 3. **`deploy-production`**:
    - Deploys to the **Production environment**.
    - Triggered only after a successful Staging deployment.
+   - Uses the same efficient deployment approach as staging.

 ## 🔧 Configuration